- Search The Registry

 *Tom Bass was born on this date in 1859.
 He was a Black Saddlebred horse trainer and businessman.

-At age 20 he moved to Mexico, Missouri where he learned the basics of the horse business from a horse buyer named Joseph A. Potts.
+At age 20, he moved to Mexico, Missouri, where he learned the basics of the horse business from a horse buyer named Joseph A. Potts.
 Sometime thereafter, he began a horse training operation.
 In 1882, he married a schoolteacher, Angie Jewell.
 In 1897 the couple had a son, Inman.
-Bass quickly developed a reputation for gentle training methods and drew a clientele came from a wide area.
+Bass quickly developed a reputation for gentle training methods and drew a clientele from a wide area.
 He was reputed to have said, "Horses are like humans."
 Bass trained the influential five-gaited Saddlebred stallion, Rex McDonald.
-He trained horses for notable people including Anheuser-Busch executives Adolphus and August Busch, Buffalo Bill Cody, Will Rogers, and President Theodore Roosevelt.
+He trained horses for notable people, including Anheuser-Busch executives Adolphus and August Busch, Buffalo Bill Cody, Will Rogers, and President Theodore Roosevelt.

 Bass trained the notable high school horse Belle Beach, who could bow, curtsy, and dance.
-He invented a curb bit called the Tom Bass bit, which was designed to give the rider control without causing pain to the horse, but never patented it.
+He invented a curb bit called the Tom Bass bit, designed to give the rider control without causing pain to the horse, but he never patented it.
 The Bass bit is still in use.
-Tom Bass died of a heart attack on November 20, 1934, at the age of 75.
+Tom Bass died of a heart attack on November 20, 1934, at 75.
 He is buried in the Elmwood Cemetery in Mexico, Missouri.

 Upon Bass's death, Will Rogers devoted an entire newspaper column to him, saying in part, "Tom Bass...aged 75, died today.
 Don't mean much to you, does it?
 You have all seen society folk perform on a beautiful three- or five-gaited horse and said, 'My, what skill and patience they must have had to train that animal.'
 Well, all they did was ride him.
 All Tom Bass did was train him.
 He trained thousands of horses that others were applauded on."

 For his contributions to the state of Missouri, Bass was posthumously inducted into the Hall of Famous Missourians in 1999, becoming the twentieth person so honored.
-Bass also has exhibited in the American Saddlebred Museum in Mexico and the American Royal Museum in Kansas City.
-His barn became a historic landmark in the area and stood until it was burned by a 19-year-old arsonist on August 28, 1997.
+Bass also has been exhibited in the American Saddlebred Museum in Mexico and the American Royal Museum in Kansas City.
+His barn became a historic landmark in the area and stood until a 19-year-old arsonist burned it on August 28, 1997.